TheHotwireClub/hotwire_club-mcp/README.md

 # HotwireClub::Mcp

-MCP server for Hotwire Club knowledge base - provides tools for searching, browsing, and discovering documentation from the Hotwire Club knowledge base.
+MCP server for [the Hotwire Club knowledge base](https://hotwire.club/) - provides tools for searching, browsing, and discovering documentation from the Hotwire Club knowledge base.

-A Model Context Protocol (MCP) server that provides access to the Hotwire Club knowledge base.
 Builds a searchable SQLite database from markdown documents and exposes MCP tools for searching and browsing documentation, categories, tags, and documents.

 ## Features